 New Exercise Classification

 The need for this came recently after reading the newest Frans Bosch book (click HERE).
-It is a tough read, but one that resulted in viewing things a bit differently and with a fresh new eyes.
+It is a tough read, but one that resulted in viewing things a bit differently and with fresh new eyes.

 So after a quick brain storm and a whiteboard I ended up with the following: